 Is it a hundred books sold?
 A thousand?
 Ten thousand?
 And what is your real objective in selling lots of books?
 A liveable income so you can quit your day job?
 To spread an idea?
 To help or entertain as many people as possible?

 Each objective or goal will require a different launch strategy.
-If youre hoping to share a message far and wide, youre launch strategy might include giving your book away for free.
-But if youre hoping to make a consistent and liveable income from your book, youll need to carefully consider a price point for your book and a launch strategy that maximizes revenue rather than downloads.
+If you’re hoping to share a message far and wide, your launch strategy might include giving your book away for free.
+But if you’re hoping to make a consistent and liveable income from your book, you’ll need to carefully consider a price point for your book and a launch strategy that maximizes revenue rather than downloads.

 - Are your goals for this book launch in line with the goals you have for your overall writing career?

-Work backwards from that point and loosely plan out a path to get there.
-One launch probably wont get you there, so leverage THIS and every launch to put you in a better position to reach your ultimate objective.
+Work backward from that point and loosely plan out a path to get there.
+One launch probably won’t get you there, so leverage THIS – and every launch – to put you in a better position to reach your ultimate objective.

-The basis of this is: what you want to say, who you want to say it to, and why they should care.
+The basis of this is: what do you want to say, who do you want to say it to, and why should they care.

 Master Your Message